seeingnft/teia-/How-to-swap-🔃.md

 ### How can I get notifications for when I sell something?

-You can use the [Telegram Notifier Bot](https://tzsnt.fr/) to get a notification everytime something sells.
+You can use the [Telegram Notifier Bot](https://tzsnt.fr/) to get a notification every time something sells.

 ***

-**Important:** _When you are swapping, you are sending an amount of OBJKTs of your edition out of your wallet.
-They're being held in a Hic et Nunc escrow wallet ready to be transferred to the buyer, which is why they're no longer visible in your wallet.
-Once the blockchain transaction is finished, the price should be set on the OBJKT and available for purchase, and your wallet should say that you sent that amount of OBJKTs._
+**Important:** _When swapping, you send an amount of OBJKTs out of your wallet.
+They're being held in a Teia escrow wallet, ready to be transferred to the buyer, which is why they're no longer visible in your wallet.
+Once the blockchain transaction finishes, the OBJKT is available for purchase at the price set, and your wallet should indicate that you sent that amount of OBJKTs._

 Proceed to [How to cancel ❌](https://github.com/teia-community/teia-docs/wiki/How-to-cancel-❌) to learn how to take your OBJKT off the market or change the price.
 ***